-An EU citizen may drive in Hungary on their home country EU licence for one year from their first day of legal residence, after which time they must exchange the licence for a Hungarian one.
-The process of exchanging the licence is quite simple.
+An EU citizen may drive in Hungary using their home country's EU license until it expires or for two years from their first day of legal residency.
+After this period, they must exchange their license for a Hungarian one if their home country EU license has no expiry date or if the expiry date is very long (e.g., 10 years).
+The process of exchanging the license is quite simple.